CenterForMedicalGeneticsGhent/Hopla/README.md

 *Note 1*: 'raw' haplotypes from Merlin can be corrected using `--window.size.voting`.
 At each variant (e.g., variant X), haplotypes (e.g., haplotype A) can be 'corrected' in accordance to their neighbourhood, defined by argument `--window.size.voting`.
 The algorithm we created is dubbed 'weighted neighbourhood voting': the closer variant neighbour Y (with, e.g., haplotype B) is to the current variant X, the more votes (for haplotype B) variant Y has to influence the haplotype of variant X. All votes (for haplotype A and B) within the neighbourhood of X are summed, variant X is given the winning haplotype.
 Corrected haplotypes are shown using a circle symbol.
 The raw uncorrected genotyping data can be consulted at any time by mouse hovering.

-*Note 2*: 'raw' haplotypes from Merlin can be corrected using `--min.seg.var`.
+*Note 2*: haplotypes from Merlin can be further corrected using `--min.seg.var`.
 A haplotype stretch needs to have at least `--min.seg.var` variants.
 If not, the haplotype segment is corrected to its neighbouring haplotype segments.
 Corrected haplotypes are shown using a circle symbol.
 The raw uncorrected genotyping data can be consulted at any time by mouse hovering.

 *Note 3*: There is no haplotyping executed when the given family structure does not allow it (i.e., when no reference sample is provided): there will be no breakpoints in the haplotyping strands